112: Untamed Youth

 Poppies made her sleep.

-A paraphrased line and reference to the scene in 1939’s The Wizard of Oz wherein Dorothy and her friends are overcome by a field of poppies and fall asleep.
+A paraphrased line and reference to the scene in 1939’s The Wizard of Oz in which Dorothy and her friends are overcome by a field of poppies and fall asleep.
+Spoken by the Wicked Witch of the West, the actual line is: “Poppies…poppies.
+Poppies will put them to sleep.”

 Wait, that’s my motorman’s helper.